Warren Buffett's Berkshire all-day meeting to kick off in Omaha

 The meeting may address issues such as recent investments, a still-swollen cash pile, share buybacks, rising inflation and supply chain disruptions, and even whether someone other than Buffett should chair the company.

-Some investors have begun to increase pressure on the conglomerate, which spans businesses including insurance-to-energy-to-candy.
-Calpers, the largest U.S. public pension fund, and other investors are demanding that Berkshire replace Buffett with an independent chair,and disclose how its dozens of businesses promote diversity and address climate risks and greenhouse gases.
+Some investors have begun to increase pressure on the conglomerate, which spans businesses from insurance to energy to candy.
+Calpers, the largest U.S. public pension fund, and other investors are demanding that Berkshire replace Buffett with an independent chair, and disclose how its dozens of businesses promote diversity and address climate risks and mitigation.
 Buffett would remain chief executive officer.

-Still, these may not stand a high chance of success until Buffett himself steps aside.

 Many shareholders, however, attend for more than just the annual meeting.

-Events around the city over three days include a 5-km run(3.11 miles), shareholder shopping from dozens of Berkshire-owned businesses at the downtown CHI Health Center arena where the meeting takes place, and several private investing conferences.
+Events around the city over three days include a 5-km run, shareholder shopping from dozens of Berkshire-owned businesses at the downtown CHI Health Center arena where the meeting takes place, and several private investing conferences.

 Berkshire has been expecting attendance to be "considerably less" than the 40,000, many from overseas, common to recent meetings.
 The 2019 meeting, the last in-person meeting before the pandemic, added $21.3 million to Omaha's economy.